Halocrea/traefik-on-docker/README.md

 # traefik-on-docker
-infos and config files on how to setup traefik on the server and how to use it
+Infos and config files on how to setup traefik on your server and how to use it

 # Notice
-This is meant for Docker on Linux.
-Also requires docker-compose to be installed.
+This is meant for Docker on Linux, and also requires docker-compose to be installed.
-If some of the commands below return an error about missing permissions, then you do it wrong (except if it explicitely says you need special permissions, and in that case, RTFM); it should be done in a folder where the user you currently use owns the rights.
+If some of the commands below return an error about missing permissions, then you do it wrong (except if it explicitely says you need special permissions, and in that case, RTFM); it should be done in a folder the user you currently use owns.
-On the VPS, all this is intended to be done by the user `docker` into his home directory, `/home/docker`.
+In our typical install, all this is intended to be done by the user `docker` into their home directory, `/home/docker`.

 # Setup
 ```sh